golang/tools/internal/mcp/design/design.md

 [spec](https://modelcontextprotocol.io/specification/2025-03-26/server/tools#error-handling),
 tool execution errors are reported in tool results.

-**Differences from mcp-go**: the `JSONRPCError` type here does not expose details that are irrelevant or can be inferred from the caller (ID and Method).
+**Differences from mcp-go**: the `JSONRPCError` type here does not include ID and Method, which can be inferred from the caller.
 Otherwise, this behavior is similar.

 ### Cancellation